-Diet can make a big impact on how a women experiences menopause, and by eating the right foods a woman can sail through menopause whereas eating the wrong foods can increase menopausal symptoms.
+Diet can make a big impact on how a women experiences menopause.
+In addition to relying on natural remedies for hot flashes such as eating the right foods can help a woman sail through menopause whereas eating the wrong foods can increase menopausal symptoms.
 Certain foods trigger bloating, hot flashes, depression, water retention, and fatigue, and these foods include alcohol, caffeine, fatty foods, sugar, and spicy foods.
 Likewise, the correct foods reduce menopausal symptoms, so for a great menopause diet, eat these foods:

 - Fiber.
 Besides being low in fat, soluble fiber contains calcium, and calcium reduces depression, nervousness, and irritability.
 There are a variety of soluble fiber sources, such as bran, Brussel sprouts, whole grain bread, apples, and potatoes.
 If you want to know more about soluble fiber sources, read Fiber is More Than a Hill of Beans.

 - Fish.
 Omega-3 fatty acids are found in fatty fish, and omega-3 fatty acids can help with depression, circulatory and heart problems, and cancer.
 Choose fatty fish such as salmon, sardines, trout, or mackerel.

 - Fruit.
 Fruit rich in potassium can reduce bloating and water retention.
 Choose bananas, apricots, figs, melons, and citrus fruits rich in potassium.
 Fruits also contain phytogestrogens, and phytoestrogens reduce symptoms caused by lowered estrogen levels.
 The best phytoestrogen fruits are plums, prunes, grapes, and red raspberries.